drigberg/nerdata/README.md

 Testdata from scifi and fantasy, because y'all need it.

-## CONTRIBUTING
-I don't have a system in place yet for managing pull requests -- shoot me a message at daniel.rigberg@gmail.com, and let's talk!

 ## DATA

 Supported universes:

 - Lord of the Rings
 - Star Wars
 - Rick and Morty
 - Dune

 Planned universes:

 - Doctor Who
 - Harry Potter